Engineered tuberous carbon sinks

 Co-founder · CSO

 Plant developmental biologist.
-Lab co-founder; runs the science — construct design, Agrobacterium-mediated transformation, line characterization, phenotyping protocols.
+Lab co-founder; leads the science program — from line design through phenotyping.

 Get in touch